Unusual Options Activity Insight: Procter & Gamble | Benzinga

 Unusual Options Activity Insight: Procter & Gamble

-Shares of Procter & Gamble (NYSE:PG) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $141.84.
+Procter & Gamble (NYSE:PG) shares experienced unusual options activity on Monday.
+The stock price moved up to $141.97 following the option alert.

 - Sentiment: NEUTRAL